clipper-dev/mongolytics/packages/mongolytics-next/README.md

 [![NPM Version](https://img.shields.io/npm/v/@your-scope/mongolytics-next.svg)](https://www.npmjs.com/package/@your-scope/mongolytics-next)
 [![License](https://img.shields.io/npm/l/@your-scope/mongolytics-next.svg)](https://github.com/your-username/mongolytics/blob/main/LICENSE)

-A lightweight, self-hosted analytics solution for Next.js applications, powered by your own MongoDB database.
-Take full ownership of your user data with a simple, performant, and easy-to-integrate package.
+A lightweight, self-hosted analytics solution for Next.js applications, supporting both the **App Router** and **Pages Router**.
+Powered by your own MongoDB database, Mongolytics allows you to take full ownership of your user data.

 ## Key Features

+-   **✅ Supports App & Pages Routers:** Simple setup for both modern and legacy Next.js projects.
--   **✅ Self-Hosted & Full Data Ownership:** Your analytics data is stored in your own MongoDB instance (Atlas, self-hosted, etc.), not a third-party service.
+-   **✅ Full Data Ownership:** Your analytics data is stored in your own MongoDB instance.
--   **🚀 Easy Next.js Integration:** Get started in minutes with a simple API route and a React Hook.
+-   **🚀 Easy Integration:** Get started in minutes with a simple API route and a React Hook.
 -   **⚡️ Performant & Non-Blocking:** Designed to be invisible.
-The tracking script runs after page render and uses `navigator.sendBeacon` to ensure it never slows down your user experience or page navigations.
+The tracking script uses `navigator.sendBeacon` to ensure it never slows down your user experience.
--   **🔒 Privacy-Focused by Design:** Since you own the data, you control the privacy.
--   **💻 TypeScript Native:** Built with TypeScript for a great developer experience.

 ## Prerequisites

--   A Next.js project (v14+, but should work with older versions too).
+-   A Next.js project (v12+).
 -   Access to a MongoDB database and its connection string.
 A free cluster on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is a perfect way to start.

 ## Installation